 Jennifer is a Fellow of the Centre for Policy Development and Chair of the Australian Health Care Reform Alliance.
 She is a contributing editor to online health publication Croakey and has worked for a broad range of consumer, industry and professional groups in the health sector.

-Jennifer’s previous roles include policy officer in the Department of Health, Communications Manager for a national medical organization and political adviser to a Federal Senator on health and social policy issues.
+Jennifer’s previous roles include policy officer in the Department of Health, Communications Manager for a national medical organisation and political adviser to a federal senator on health and social policy issues.

 Jennifer is the author of a number of publications on health issues including: “A New Approach to Primary Care in Australia” and “Out-of-pocket: re-thinking co-payments in the health system”.
 She is a contributing author to books More than Luck, Pushing our Luck and Creating and Implementing Public Policy.